 The bill S.43 proposes the implementation of a reference-based pricing program for inpatient and outpatient hospital services within the State employees health plan, set to begin in 2026.
-It aims to limit the growth rate of premiums in the health plan to align with medical inflation rates.
-Additionally, the bill allows school employers the option to include their employees in the State employees health plan, thereby expanding coverage options for school staff.
+It aims to limit the growth rate of premiums in the health plan to align with medical inflation rates and allows school employers the option to include their employees in the plan.
+The bill amends current law to clarify the definition of "employees" to include school employees at the discretion of school employers and establishes a requirement for the Secretary of Administration to ensure the utilization of the reference-based pricing program.

 Statutes affected: As Introduced: 3-631